 - Videos - Videos you have saved

-- Outlook E-mail - If you have exported or created Archives for your Outlook e-mail you will want to be sure to backup those files.
+- Outlook E-mail - No need to back-up your email unless you have exported or created Archives for your Outlook e-mail.
+If so, you will want to be sure to backup those files.
 By default Outlook creates a folder inside your Documents folder on your computer called Outlook Files.
 Inside that folder you will find these files unless you changed the save location to a different location.
 In that case you would need to locate those files and back them up.
 You can search your computer for these files by:

 - Double click on your Computer Icon